 I love Christmas, and I love Christmas films.
 One of my favourites is “Elf” with Will Ferrell.
-I know that the world and his wife have seen it, but for those of you that live in caves and cannot be bothered to check it out on IMDB: The plot revolves around Will Ferrell’s character Buddy coming to terms with the fact that he is not an Elf, but is in fact a human adopted by his Elfish father, played brilliantly by Bob Newhart, and goes on a journey in New York at Christmas time to find his biological dad.
+I know that the world and his wife have seen it, but for those of you that haven’t: The plot revolves around Will Ferrell’s character Buddy coming to terms with the fact that he is not an Elf, but is a human adopted by his Elfish father, played brilliantly by Bob Newhart, and goes on a journey in New York at Christmas time to find his biological dad.

 Prior to him discovering he is human, Buddy’s apparent incompetence in the toy-making department sees him transferred from there to the testing department, where the “special” elves go.
 And this I always felt was a good analogy to how the relationship between testers and developers is seen in the IT Industry.

 I am a former software tester.
 Like most people and their careers, I fell into it; I first got into testing just after I had graduated from university with a degree in computer science.
 I went to a university where the attitude was that you should try to get on a graduate scheme with one of the “top” companies, and work there until retirement.
 If you weren’t interested in that, well, good luck with getting any support from the university to helping you find a job.
 And I always viewed graduation schemes as finishing schools for people who had gone through the motions of education rather than actually loving what they do, and I knew I wasn’t one of those people.